c3lang/c3-web/src/content/docs/Language Common/attributes.md

 *Used for: module, function, macro, global, const*

-Syntax for this attribute is `@link(cond, link1, link2, ...)`,
+The syntax for this attribute is `@link(cond, link1, link2, ...)`,
-where "link1" etc are strings names for libraries to implicitly link to when this symbol is used.
+where "link1" etc are string names for libraries to implicitly link to when this symbol is used.

-In the case of a module section, adding `@link` implicitly places the attribute on all of its symbols.
+In the case of a module section, adding `@link` implicitly places the attribute on all of the module's symbols.

 ### `@littleendian `